Nick Nanton: Career

 In the following years, Nanton produced and directed a number of other biographical documentaries, including Maximum Achievement: The Brian Tracy Story (2017), The Soul of Success: The Jack Canfield Story (2017), Rudy Ruettiger: The Walk On (2018), and Game Changer: The Dan Sullivan Story (2018), among others.
 In 2018, he won six Suncoast Regional Emmy Awards for producing and directing Rudy Ruettiger, Game Changer, and A New Leash on Life: The K9s for Warriors Story.
 The Ruettiger film was adapted into a one-man show called Dream Big: Rudy Ruettiger Live on Broadway that was produced and directed by Nanton and staged at the Samuel J. Friedman Theatre on Broadway in 2019.

 Also in 2018, Nanton's Prime Video interview series, In Case You Didn't Know with Nick Nanton, premiered and has since featured guests such as Larry King, Dean Kamen, and Anthony Scaramucci.
 That year, Nanton also directed the documentary, Operation Toussaint, which chronicled the efforts of Operation Underground Railroad (O.U.R.) to retrieve child trafficking victims in Haiti.
 A 2019 follow-up to that film, Triple Take, followed the eponymous Operation Triple Take undertaken by O.U.R. in Colombia.
+Triple Take was the basis for the feature film Sound of Freedom.
 He also won for From Shelter to Service: A K9s for Warriors Story.

 In 2020, two episodes ("Nido Qubein: Extraordinary is a Choice" and "Lisa Nichols: Born to Win") from his Prime Video series won Emmy Awards as individual documentaries.
 He also directed the documentary, Folds of Honor, that year which details the charitable efforts of the non-profit organization of the same name.
+Also in 2020, he directed and produced It's Happening Right Here, a documentary about survivors of sex trafficking.
+The following year he directed Hero, a documentary film featuring Dominick Cruz, Laura Penhaul, and actor and producer Remi Adeleke.

-In 2022 he was honored with a star on the Las Vegas Walk of Stars.
-Later that year he directed the film Dickie V, covering the life and career of Dick Vitale, which premiered on ESPN+.
+Nanton was honored with a star on the Las Vegas Walk of Stars in 2022.
+He also directed the film Dickie V, covering the life and career of Dick Vitale, which premiered on ESPN+ the same year.
+In 2022, he directed and produced Tactical Empathy, a documentary about Chris Voss.
+In 2024, he began filming a documentary about artist and conservationist Guy Harvey.
+He also directed the Broadway show When My Soul Speaks: Lisa Nichols Live the same year.

+Nanton served as a judge for Miss America 2026.